 I wanted to give the wood a rich patina and a finish, so I slathered on some Antiquing Wax.

 When the excess is wiped away, the Antiquing Wax stays in the dents, dings and “wormholes”, simulating the look of age, wear, and patina.
-It’s not quite as warm as pine that has been aged over decades, but it’s a great option for instant age.
+It’s not quite as warm as pine that has been aged over decades, but it’s a great option for making a new table look old.

 Here is a quick video on the finishing process, so you can see it in action.